rubis-lab/oscar-pages/reserve.md

 ---

-The remote laboratory extends the accessibility of OSCAR.
+The REMOTE laboratory extends the accessibility of OSCAR.